FAR-Lab/Interactive-Lab-Hub/alt-Lab2/readme.md

 The best way to generate the BOM is probably to make an excel file or CSV, and then [use this tables generator website](https://www.tablesgenerator.com/markdown_tables) to convert the input to markdown:

 **Bill of Materials**
-Use the table below, or just include a link to a spreadsheet or pdf.
+Use the table below (pre-populated with parts from the Adafruit Metro Mini), or just include a link to a spreadsheet or pdf.

 | Part   | Value                 | Device                    |   | Package                | Description                      | Notes                                                                          | Example part                                                                                                                                                                                                                                                                                                                                |
 |--------|-----------------------|---------------------------|---|------------------------|----------------------------------|--------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|